-Once this is done you should apply the grass seed.
+Once scarification is completed you should apply the grass seed.
 Most groundsmen will do this by hand.
 Ensure that you get as even a spread as possible.
 There are many varieties of seed available and I would recommend that you ask your supplier what you should use on your square.